 The FTC Safeguards Rule further requires firms with 5,000 or more customer records to implement specific technical controls, including Multi-Factor Authentication (MFA), encryption, and access control logging.
 Even firms below that threshold face civil penalties for failing to maintain basic safeguards.

-For a thorough breakdown of the full IRS framework, see our IRS Publication 4557 guide and the detailed overview of IRS WISP requirements for tax professionals.
+For a thorough breakdown of the full IRS framework, see our IRS Publication 4557 compliance guide and the detailed overview of PTIN and WISP requirements for tax professionals.

 A WISP is not a one-time document.
 Both the IRS and the FTC require you to review it at least annually and update it whenever your firm's technology, personnel, or operating environment changes.
-A WISP written in 2021 that has never been revised is not compliant — and provides little actual protection.
+A WISP written in 2021 that has never been revised is not compliant, and provides little actual protection.
+Start 2026 with an updated plan using our free 2026 WISP template.

 What Every Strong WISP Template Must Include